G-MAKROGLOU/migr8/README.md

 </p>

 <p>
     The third option that Azure provides is to run Self Hosted Agent Pools in containers.
-This is the option migr8 takes advantage of.
+This is the option migr8 takes advantage of to allow free n* amount of parallel deployment jobs completely for free without a dedicated host or setup overhead.
+Just be sure that your machine can afford spawning the amount of agent containers that you are trying to spawn.
 </p>

 # HOW IT WORKS